apnadkarni/blt/man/sftp.rst

 *sftpName* **size** *path*
   Returns the size of in bytes of *path*.
-It is an error if *path* does not exist.
+It is an error if *path* does not exist on the server.

 *sftpName* **slink** *path* *link*
   Creates a symbolic link on the remote *link* that links to *path*.
-  It is an error if *path* does not exist.
+  It is an error if *path* does not exist on the server.

 *sftpName* **stat** *path* *varName*
   Fills *varName* with the attributes of *path*.  *VarName* is name of a